 This is a semester long survey class of the principles of personal finance and the economic foundations of our increasingly complex financial world.
-Four major sections of our economic and financial world are studied: Investment techniques and terms, Credit and Mortgages, the Federal Reserve and Monetary/Fiscal Policy and Federal Tax Code/Insurance.
+Four major sections of our economic and financial world are studied: Investment techniques and terms, Credit and Mortgages, the Federal Reserve and Monetary/Fiscal Policy, and the wacky world of Insurance.
 A final project includes the creation of a Mutual Fund and a presentation on the performance of the investments that have been tracked for a 14 week period.